Sirelfer/base-project/README.md

 Security Practices
 Automatic Updates: Dependencies are automatically updated in each build.

-Continuous Scanning: Integration of Trivy and Bandit in the CI/CD pipeline.
+Continuous Scanning: Integration of Trivy and Bandit in the CI/CD pipeline

 Secrets Management: Use of GitHub Secrets to securely store credentials.

 ##License
 This project is licensed under the MIT License.
 See LICENSE for more details.

 ![Build Status](https://github.com/yourusername/base-project/actions/workflows/ci-cd.yml/badge.svg)